Corporate Governance Statement

 Respect the rights of security holders

 The Company keeps shareholders and other interested parties informed of performance and major developments via communications through its website.
 This includes details of the Governance framework adopted by the Company, including copies of the Corporate Governance Policies and Charters.
-The link is https://www.athenaresources.com.au/corporate-governance/
+The link is http://www.athenaresources.com.au/corporate-governance/

 (ASX Recommendation 6.1)